partigabor/aromatica-old/content/items/chile.md

 bibFile = "static/bibliography/parti.json"
 +++

 >The fruits of Capsicum annuum and other species, also known as chilli; chili pepper, related to paprika.
-See also Rocoto, Scotch bonnet, Tabasco pepper, Uchu, Ulupica.
+See also Rocoto, Scotch bonnet, Tabasco pepper, Uchu, Ulupica.  [<i class="fab fa-wikipedia-w"></i>](https://en.wikipedia.org/wiki/Chili_pepper)

 {{< load-photoswipe >}}